 - Brand Authority:

-- a common trust in company’s expertise.
-This is what you achieve by sharing knowledge with your audience; the more valuable and credible content your representatives create, the more reliable your brand seem.
+- Common trust in a company’s expertise.
+This is what you achieve by sharing knowledge with your audience; the more valuable and credible content your representatives create, the more reliable your brand will seem.

 - Brand Awareness:

 - A brand’s presence within its industry – and how recognisable it is to customers.
 Interestingly, the term doesn’t specify whether the brand is perceived positively or negatively.

 - Searching for and analysing social mentions that contain a brand’s name.

 - Communication Channels:

 - In the context of social media, the term refers to a brand’s official website, blog, and social media profiles that the company uses to reach out to current and potential customers.

 - Encouraging the audience to participate in social communication with a brand and the outcome of these activities.

 - The scope of online activities.
 Each piece of online content (such as posts, comments, mentions) can be seen, liked, or shared by a certain part of users; the wider the reach, the more brand awareness, which translates to more sales.
 To achieve high reach, your brand’s statements and other online activities need to be comprehensive and attractive, tailored to your audience’s preferences.